Ending Gender-Based Violence in Schools

 Photo: 2y.kang on Unsplash.

 Ideally, school should be a place where dreams can flourish.
-Yet, threats of gender-based violence still loom above millions of children and youth, urging a better understanding and response mechanism to the issue.
+Yet, threats of gender-based violence loom above millions of children and youth, urging a better understanding and response mechanism to the issue.

 School-related Gender-based Violence

 Gender-based violence (GBV) refers to harmful acts done against a person based on the gender socially ascribed to them.
 It includes acts of harming someone physically, sexually, or mentally, as well as threats of such acts and other deprivations of human rights.
-Although GBV generally can affect men and women, women are disproportionately affected due to the unequal power relations that result in discrimination.
+Although GBV generally can affect men and women, women are disproportionately affected due to the unequal power relations that result in structural discrimination.

 Unfortunately, the education sphere is not immune to this.
 UN Women and UNESCO state that more than 246 million children are subjected to GBV in school—a place that is supposed to help create and shape students to thrive in society.
 Bullying is the most prevalent form of school-related gender-based violence (SRGBV), affecting one in three students aged 13–15 globally.